Matvey787/myProgLanguage/README.md

 ## Addition (editor, editor extensions)

-To write the project, I used the VS Code editor.
+To write the project, I used the VS Code editor.</br>
 I have different extensions for it:
 ### Doxygen (for Linux)
 - Download doxygen